TimotheeMickus/LEMURIA/docs/bibliography.md

  **Less relevant**

  - Learning Autocomplete Systems as a Communication Game. *Treats sentence completion as a communication game*
- - The Emergence of Compositional Languages for Numeric Concepts Through Iterated Learning in Neural Agents. *Specifical focuses on signaling games based on distinct targets composed of similar objects in different quantities*
+ - The Emergence of Compositional Languages for Numeric Concepts Through Iterated Learning in Neural Agents. [paper](https://arxiv.org/abs/1910.05291). *Specifical focuses on signaling games based on distinct targets composed of similar objects in different quantities*
+ - Unnatural Language Processing: Bridging the Gap Between Synthetic and Natural Language Data. [paper](https://alanamarzoev.github.io/pdfs/unnatural_language.pdf). *Studies synthetic data*
+ - EGG: a toolkit for research on Emergence of lanGuage in Games. *Toolkit.*
+ - Improving Policies via Search in Cooperative Partially Observable Games. *Game RL*
+ - Emergent Communication with World Models. *Mostly about language modeling in RL settings.*

+**404 paper not found**

+ - Embodied Multi-Agent Learning in Minecraft.

 ## EmeCom18